 Interval Training Motivation: how to stay on track to meet your goals

-If you’ve been trying to get healthy but remain unmotivated no matter what fad you try, take a little time out for yourself and really think about why your exercise style just… isn’t doing it for you.
+If you’ve been trying to get healthy but remain unmotivated no matter what fad you try, take a little time out for yourself and think about why your exercise style just… isn’t doing it for you.
 This is the perfect time to switch your workouts!

-One of the great things about HIIT workouts is that you can direct them to achieve any type of goals (from weight loss to cardio to bodybuilding) and complete them using a huge variety of methods.
+One of the great things about HIIT workouts is that you can direct them to achieve any type of goal (from weight loss to cardio to bodybuilding) and complete them using a huge variety of methods.

 You can do HIIT workouts on a treadmill at home, at the gym with a class or in the park on your lunch break.